bittlingmayer/nlp-intro-course/conversation.md

 - http://parl.ai
 - https://github.com/facebookresearch/ParlAI/blob/docs-format-fix/README.md

-What is Amazon Mechanical Turk?
+How is Amazon Mechanical Turk used by researchers?

 How do we validate or measure success of decoder output?